BlueStamp-Engineering-2022/Joyce_BSE_Project/index.md

 [![First Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574117/video_to_markdown/images/youtube--CaCazFBhYKs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=CaCazFBhYKs "First Milestone"){:target="_blank" rel="noopener"}

 # Starter Project
 My starter project was the TV Be Gone project.
 The purpose of this project is to build something that can wirelessly turn off a TV.

-setting up and hooking up the Raspberry Pi and all the necessary components onto my tv.
-The heatsinks, the sd card, and the controller were all added to ensure that the Raspberry Pi was working.
-Instead of the Raspberry Pi Os software, I had to first download a different software called Retro Pie.
-With Retro Pie, I needed to download an Imager for Raspberry Pi.
-Raspberry Pi Imager automatically downloads a list of the latest versions of Raspbian supported by the Raspberry Pi.
-Raspbian is the typical Raspberry Pi Os software, the one I needed on the Raspberry Pi was Retro Pi.
-With the included SD card, I plugged in the SD into my computer and launched the Imager.
-The imager allowed me to set the Operating System to Retro Pi instead of Raspbian onto the SD card.
-With the OS imaged onto the SD, I plugged the SD card back into the Raspberry Pi and rebooted the system and Retro Bi booted up.
+The TV Be Gone Project is about putting certain parts, wires and sensors together.
+At the bottom, the black button is the on-off button.
+Then next to it, the 3mm LED blinks once you turn it on, to tell you that it's on.
+The 10K resistor protects the LEDs from receiving too much voltage and current.
+The R1, R3 resistors help limit the flow of electricity to provide a specific voltage.
+The 220uF electrolytic capacitor and the C2 capacitor and the C1 is a ceramic capacitor helps to reduce voltage pulsation.
+The resonator controls the whole system.
+The transistors on top help and protect the LEDs and send signals to the TV.
+They prevent the LEDs from receiving too much voltage and current.
+Finally, the LEDs on top send an infrared signal to the TV to turn it off.

 [![Starter Project](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574117/video_to_markdown/images/youtube--CaCazFBhYKs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=hRQQzCJszn4&t=6s){:target="_blank" rel="noopener"}